hasgeek/events/README.md

 Someone from our team will review the Pull Request once it is sent.
 All communication will be in public on the PR itself.

 ## Support
 If you have any questions, you can open reach us on the [Friends of HasGeek Slack](https://friends.hasgeek.com) team.
-Ping @karthik or @dunebuggie there.
+Ping @booleanbalaji or @makxy on Github.

 ## API